CW-Khristos/CW_MSI/README.md

 original copyrights.
 They are included in this repository **ONLY** for the use / function of the scripts and their intended design!

-I make not promises, comittments, or declarations regarding the legality of their use and/or distribution; even when used as intended with these scripts!
+I make no promises, comittments, or declarations regarding the legality of their use and/or distribution; even when used as intended with these scripts!